uplion/ai-model-operator/README.md

 2. `MODEL_NAME`: Model name, corresponding to `model`
 3. `API_URL`: API URL for remote models, corresponding to `baseURL`
 4. `API_KEY`: API Key for remote models, corresponding to `apiKey`
+5. `MAX_PROCESS_NUM`: Maximum number of threads that can be used to process messages, corresponding to `maxProcessNum`
-5. `AIMODEL_NAME`: The name of the AIModel resource, in the above example it's `ai-model-sample`
+6. `AIMODEL_NAME`: The name of the AIModel resource, in the above example it's `ai-model-sample`
-6. `AIMODEL_NAMESPACE`: The namespace where the AIModel resource is located, in the above example it's `default`
+7. `AIMODEL_NAMESPACE`: The namespace where the AIModel resource is located, in the above example it's `default`

 `AIMODEL_NAME` and `AIMODEL_NAMESPACE` are provided for the program inside the Pod to report status, as described below.